tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    But Jack can't sleep.
+    But Jack can’t sleep.
 He feels very alone, in a very strange world.
 So he stands there in his little spot in the dark.
 And he calms his breathing, until it moves down from his chest into his belly.
     Breathing slower, and softer.
 Until nearly half a minute to breathe in, and nearly half a minute to breathe out.